cinnData/PythonBootcamp/Examples/[PY-10E] Example - Barcelona Airbnb listings.md

 1. Use the `.groupby()` approach to extract the pivot tables of inputs 16 and 17.

 2. A controversial issue about Airbnb is that, in spite of starting as a peer-to-peer platform, it has evolved to one where some hosts can manage many listings, sometimes whole buildings.
-They could be so affecting the way the natives' life (the so called gentrification).
+They could be so affecting the way the "natives" live (the so called gentrification).
 Do you find many hosts in this situation in Barcelona?

 3. As a continuation of the preceding exercise, pick the hosts with more than 100 listings and create a data subset containing only the listings managed by those hosts.
 Do you find that these particular hosts are focused on certain neighbourhoods?
 Do they have higher prices?